A leading UK merchant banking group

 Adrian joined the board of Close Brothers Group plc as chief executive on 21 September 2020.

 From 2016 to September 2020, Adrian was managing director of Close Brothers' Banking division.
 Since August 2013 he has been a director of Close Brothers Limited, the group’s banking subsidiary.
 Adrian has previously held executive roles at Barclays, RBS and Bank of Ireland and was chief executive of ANZ Bank in Europe.
-Adrian has also been chairman of the Asset Based Finance Association, the UK and Ireland industry body.
+Adrian has also served as chairman of the Asset Based Finance Association, the UK and Ireland industry body.

 Mike Morgan